JanRucinski/Inteligent-Data-Generator/README.md

 - amount
 - by data type (integer, string, date, decimal, float, text)
 ## Functionalities yet to be added:
-- setting block
-- foreign key handling
 - more generation types
-- regex support
 - custom script support

-7.11 - added semi-working settings (rows_per_table, and localization), foreign keys can be taken randomly from a pool of already generated primary keys (currently those need to be specified in order for it to work)